 Your worries are normal.
 Discuss any concerns with your child’s teachers and ask them to reassure you about the safety measures the school has in place.

 However, it’s important to be aware that this is not a valid reason to keep your child off school.
-School attendance law is back in force from 8 March, and so it is your legal duty to make sure that your child attends their school if they are of compulsory school age (five-16).
+School attendance law was back in force from 8 March, and so it is your legal duty to make sure that your child attends their school if they are of compulsory school age (five-16).
 Otherwise you risk a fine or further action.

 For more information, see our webpage about school attendance.